 Now, go enjoy!
 Toss out all your old ideas about what a vacation should be and embrace the new craziness that is traveling with a baby.
 Laugh at the fact that you're at the local playground by 6 a.m. and in bed for the night at 8 p.m.
 Consider all the gear and baby-lugging as great vacation exercise.
 And then savor going back home to "regular" life that much more.

 Everyone knows how stressful (but wonderful) our lives become once we bring a new tiny human into this world.
 All of a sudden our days are centered around eating and pooping, and we're not even the ones doing it.
 But alas, lucky for you you have a wonderful network of friends and family who helped ease you in to this transition by getting you the best gifts for soon-to-be moms ever!

 You wouldn't believe how many loads of laundry the mom-to-be is about to run for the next 5 years.
 Why not get her started with an adorable basket like this full of baby clothes, detergent, blankets, diapers, etc. To make one exactly like the one shown above, check out what The Inspired Hive did here!

 2. Washable and Squashable High Chair

 How great is this portable high chair?
 It fits on most chairs for when you want to visit friends, family, or dare to take baby out to a restaurant.
-The best part is, you can just throw it in the washing machine after baby spills spaghetti all over it for the 3rd time.
+The best part is, you can just throw it in the washing machine after baby spills spaghetti all over it for the 3rd time, making it a useful baby shower gift.
 Buy it here.

 3. Diaper Dekor